Prince Semien Fielder

 Like his father, Prince Fielder is a big man.
 He was listed at 260 lbs. at the age of 22 and was said to be 280 pounds in his first year out of high school.

-Fielder was born in Ontario, CA (40 miles east of Los Angeles) in 1984, the year before his father hit the big leagues for the first time.
+Fielder was born in Ontario, CA (40 miles east of Los Angeles, CA) in 1984, the year before his father hit the big leagues for the first time.
 According to Alan Trammell and Ernie Harwell, Fielder hit a ball into the upper deck of Tiger Stadium at age 12.
 Fielder went to high school in Florida, and was named a First Team High School All-American at first base after hitting .524 and slugging 1.134 as a senior.
 He produced 77 runs in 82 AB that year.
 He was drafted in the first round by the Milwaukee Brewers in 2002, the 7th overall pick and second position player (following B.J.
 Upton).
 He was signed by scout Tom McNamara and scouting director Jack Zduriencik for $2.4 million.
+He was not a consensus first-rounder: there were concerns about his weight and athleticism, with many scouts convinced he would become too big to play major league baseball; however, the Brewers were convinced that his other-worldly power trumped all of these concerns.

-Fielder immediately made a big impression at the Rookie Level at Ogden of the Pioneer League, where he posted .390/.531/.678 and was named Rookie League All-Star DH by Baseball America.
-Moving up to the Beloit Snappers that same year, in the Single A Midwest League, he was at first struggling with a .241/.320/.384 line in 31 games.
+Fielder immediately made a big impression at the Rookie Level with the Ogden Raptors of the Pioneer League, where he posted .390/.531/.678 batting line and was named the Rookie League All-Star DH by Baseball America.
+Moving up to the Beloit Snappers that same year, in the Single A Midwest League, he encountered his first struggles, with a .241/.320/.384 line in 31 games.
 Baseball America listed him as the 9th-best first base prospect in baseball and the #4 prospect in the Pioneer League.

 Around the end of July 2006, Fielder had 18 home runs and was hitting .288/.345/.501.
 He played in virtually every Brewers game that year.
 He dropped off a bit with his final 2006 numbers of .271/.347/.483.
 In 2007, Fielder set the Brewers franchise home run record with his 46th of the year.
 Gorman Thomas's 45 had been the record for 28 years, with Richie Sexson having tied Thomas twice.
 He also became the youngest player in MLB history to hit 50 homers in a season, finishing with that number.
 Fielder wanted to surpass his father's career high but failed to do so that year.
 He and his dad were estranged at this point in time.